Enhancing opportunities for youth education about the wonders of the natural world of the Mississippi Valley Watershed is a key MVFN goal.

 Our Meeting Place – The Mill of Kintail

 Located less than 10 minutes from Almonte, The Mill of Kintail is home to 154 acres of mixed old forest and field habitat along the Indian River.
-The Young Naturalists group gathers in either the Gatehouse Meeting Room, a spacious indoor teaching space, or, the Education Classroom, in another building and filled with field guides and taxidermy displays.
-From either location, it is but a short hike to the river and forest trails which offer endless opportunities for exploration and discovery!
+The Young Naturalists group gathers in either the Gatehouse Meeting Room, a spacious indoor teaching space, or, the Education Classroom.
+From either location, it is but a short hike to the river, fields and forest trails, which offer endless opportunities for exploration and discovery!

 Registration: